A-28 / A-29 Lockheed Hudson

 photo-reconnaissance aircraft, antisubmarine patrol aircraft,

-were given the designation of C-63.
+was given the designation of C-63.

 Twenty examples were used by the U.S. Navy as maritime